alanng10/class-lang/Docue/Article/Word/a.md

 Word "macro" has meaning that is macro define.

-Word "assembe" has meaning that is assembly.
+Word "assem" has meaning that is assembly.

 Word "native" has meaning that is native.